 Software interrupts are triggered by application or other programs.
 Hardware interrupts are caused by external events, to notify software so it can deal with the events.
-The ticking of a clock, completion or reception of a transmission on an I/O_interconnect or network, application attempts to execute invalid instructions or reference data for which they do not have access rights, and failure of some aspect of the computer hardware itself are all common causes of hardware interrupts.
+The ticking of a clock, completion or reception of a transmission on an L/O L/O LINTERCENT LO LO interrupt switch intracabinet specification

-interrupt switch